simdjson/simdjson/doc/basics.md

 See [our CMake demonstration](https://github.com/simdjson/cmake_demo_single_file).
 It works under Linux, FreeBSD, macOS and Windows (including Visual Studio).

-The CMake build in simdjson can be taylored with a few variables.
+The CMake build in simdjson can be tailored with a few variables.
 You can see the available variables and their default values by entering the `cmake -LA` command.

 Versions